Six SharePoint best practices

 In this example:

 A key function of a good intranet is to help employees get things done efficiently and in the right way, supporting productivity and saving time.
-The taskmaster intranet homepage focuses on task completion, making the intranet the go-to place for getting things done.
+The GTD intranet homepage focuses on task completion, making the intranet the go-to place to complete simple tasks, and also a valuable asset that supports increased productivity.

 In this example: